Vergepoland/throwback-ai-support/data/Guide playing and modifying old siege.md

 3. Set up an exclusion in your Windows Defender and/or third-party antivirus for the folder you just created.
 This is important as some files that are required to make the game work properly are flagged as viruses.

-4. Go to [this]() message in the Operation Throwback discord server.
-Inside of the #r6-downloader (<#1092833532981809293>) channel you can find a post labled with SlejmUr.
+4. Go to the (<#1092833532981809293>) channel you can find a post labelled with SlejmUr.
 Go ahead and download it to the folder you just created.
-Some browsers will flag the download as malicious, and if it happens to you go ahead and follow the
+Some browsers will flag the download as malicious, and if it happens, allow the download through (check it yourself)

 5. Run the downloader and follow the instructions on the screen.